 - Headache, dizziness, or lightheadedness.

 - Hair thinning or hair loss.

 - Leg cramps.

-- Sudden onset of weakness or paralysis of the arms or legs, sudden trouble speaking or walking, trouble holding things, or trouble thinking, any of which can occur due to reduced blood supply in the blood vessels of the brain .
+- Sudden onset of weakness or paralysis of the arms or legs, sudden trouble speaking or walking, difficulty holding things, or difficulty thinking can occur due to reduced blood supply in the brain’s blood vessels.